 Get a VPN Before You Travel

 Visiting North Korea for the first time?
 Make sure you have your VPN installed and ready to go before you leave your home.
 Censorship practices mean some websites disappear without notice, including VPN download sites.
 You might find the main website completely unavailable the moment you step off the plane.
 Make sure you sign up for your VPN account and are paid up through your time in North Korea.
 Also download the VPN before you leave and make sure everything is ready to go.

 Avoid Free VPNs

 Free VPN services are usually nothing but trouble.
 It’s tempting to use them in a pinch, especially if you forgot to sign up for a real VPN before you got on the plane, but the dangers to your privacy are too great of a risk.
-A large number of no-cost VPNs collect and sell user data and have been known to collaborate with governments to spy on users.
+A large number of no-cost VPNs collect and sell user data and have been known to spy on users.
 Besides, competition has driven down VPN premiums to affordable levels.

 Try Alternative Encryption Methods

 In addition to VPN encryption, there are a number of other, optional encryption protocols you can use for added security.
 These can be slower or faster than a VPN and offer better or slightly worse data protection.
 They’re much less likely to be blocked or throttled when you travel, though, so it’s worth reading up on a few of them, just in case.

 - Shadowsocks (SOCKS5 Proxy) – Shadowsocks was developed to allow free and open internet access in China, but it can be used to protect any internet connection around the world.
 To use this method you’ll need access to a shadowsocks server, which either requires deploying your own or paying for an external service.
 It works well with desktop operating systems, Android, and iOS devices alike, and it’s surprisingly fast and secure, as well.